-The Waterloo Centre for Astrophysics (WCA) and CCAT Observatory, Inc. are pleased to invite astronomy researchers to the annual CCAT-prime Collaboration Meeting to be held at the University of Waterloo April 7 and 8, 2020.
-CCAT-prime (www.ccatobservatory.org) will be a 6-meter diameter, 10-micron surface precision telescope working at submillimeter to millimeter wavelengths.
-It will operate in survey mode only and first light is expected in 2021.
+The third annual CCAT Collaboration Meeting (CCM3) will be held from April 4 – 6, 2022.
+The CCAT-prime observatory (www.ccatobservatory.org) will feature the Fred Young Submillimeter Telescope (FYST) which is currently under construction.
+FYST will be a 6-meter diameter, 10-micron surface precision telescope working at submillimeter to millimeter wavelengths.
+It will operate in survey mode only and first light is expected in 2024.

-This Collaboration Meeting aims at bringing together the CCAT partnership and all astronomers in Canadian institutions who might be interested in submillimeter and millimeter science using CCAT-prime.
-The participation of Canada in this project is through the Canadian Atacama Telescope Consortium (CATC) organization that includes fourteen Canadian universities.
+This Collaboration Meeting aims at bringing together the CCAT partnership and all astronomers who might be interested in submillimeter and millimeter science using CCAT-prime.

 Scott Chapman, Dalhousie University